-8.4.1 Clear instructions to be followed in the event of an emergency shall be provided for each person on board.

-8.4.2 Muster lists complying with the requirements of regulation III/37 of the Convention shall be exhibited in conspicuous places throughout the craft including the control compartment, engine-room and crew accommodation spaces.

-8.4.3 Illustrations and instructions in appropriate languages shall be posted in public spaces and be conspicuously displayed at assembly stations, at other passenger spaces and near each seat to inform passengers of:

-- .1 their assembly station; - .2 the essential actions they must take in an emergency; - .3 the method of donning lifejackets. - 8.4.4 Every passenger craft shall have passenger assembly stations:
+- 8.4.1 Clear instructions to be followed in the event of an emergency shall be provided for each person on board. - 8.4.2 Muster lists complying with the requirements of regulation III/37 of the Convention shall be exhibited in conspicuous places throughout the craft including the control compartment, engine-room and crew accommodation spaces. - 8.4.3 Illustrations and instructions in appropriate languages shall be posted in public spaces and be conspicuously displayed at assembly stations, at other passenger spaces and near each seat to inform passengers of: - .1 their assembly station; - .2 the essential actions they must take in an emergency; - 3 the method of donning lifejackets. - 8.4.4 Every passenger craft shall have passenger assembly stations: - .1 in the vicinity of, and which provide ready access for all the passengers to, the embarkation stations unless in the same location: and

-&lt;sup>51 Refer to the Guidelines for passenger safety instructions on ro-ro passenger ships (MSC/Circ.681).
+&lt;sup>53 Refer to the Guidelines for passenger safety instructions on ro-ro passenger ships (MSC/Circ.681).